OpenDataDSL/website/blog/2023-05-18-DA_data/index.md

     <img src="/img/blog/DA/da_data.jpg"/>
   </div>
   <div className="col-md">
-  <h2>Data sources</h2>
+  <h3>Use visualisation to spot patterns</h3>
-    In this blog, we present some of our data sources for power day-ahead prices and volumes.
+    In this blog, we present some of our data sources for power day-ahead prices and volumes in our visualisation tools.
   </div>
 </div>